omar-khalaf/fawryinternship/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

-#So, What is the difference between Automation and Orchestration?
+<h4>So, What is the difference between Automation and Orchestration?</h4>

 Automation and orchestration are both important concepts in the context of DevOps and IT operations, but they serve different purposes.